SciML/DiffEqDocs.jl/docs/src/solvers/rode_solve.md

 ## Recommended Methods

 Currently, the only implemented method is the `RandomEM` method in StochasticDiffEq.jl.
-It is strong order alpha for a alpha-Holder continuous noise process.
+It is strong order alpha for an alpha-Holder continuous noise process.

 ## Full List of Methods